Graph Filters for Signal Processing and Machine Learning on Graphs: Applications in Machine Learning

 which fits to the available interactions while regularizing them (e.g., norm two).
-Work \cite{huang2018rating} showed that a learned graph convolutional filter in this setting behaves as bandstop, in which the low-pass component smoothes the available values while the high-pass one improved diversity.
+Reference \cite{huang2018rating} shows that a learned graph convolutional filter in this setting behaves as bandstop, in which the low-pass component smoothes the available values while the high-pass component improves diversity.
 Furthermore, the vanilla nearest neighbor collaborative filter is the particular case of an order one graph convolutional filter.
 Ref. \cite{isufi2021accuracy} uses a filter bank of convolutional filters to balance recommendation accuracy with diversity, while \cite{nikolakopoulos2019personalized} follows a graph convolutional approach over an item-item graph with the shift operator being a random walk Laplacian.
-Differently, \cite{chen2020revisiting,he2020lightgcn} treat matrix $\mtR$ as the interactions of a bipartite graph and build a convolutional filter on the latter.
-Work \cite{shen2021powerful} discusses further the details of these techniques with regularizer filtering for recommender systems.
+Differently, \cite{chen2020revisiting,he2020lightgcn} treat matrix $\mtR$ as the interactions of a bipartite graph and build a convolutional filter on this graph.
+Reference \cite{shen2021powerful} discusses further the details of these techniques with regularizer filtering for recommender systems. {Extensions to GNNs could be found in \cite{gao2021graph}.}